-One way to create a snapshot of the data in an existing master database is to use the mysqldump tool.
+One way to create a snapshot of the data in an existing master database is to use the mysqldump tool to create a dump of all the databases you want to replicate.
 Once the data dump has been completed, you then import this data into the slave before starting the replication process.

 FLUSH TABLES WITH

-When choosing databases to include in the dump, remember to filter out databases on each slave that you do not want to include in the replication process.
+When choosing databases to include in the dump, remember that you need to filter out databases on each slave that you do not want to include in the replication process.

-Either to copy the dump file to the slave, or use the file from the master when connecting remotely to the slave to import the data.
+To import the data, either copy the dump file to the slave, or access the file from the master when connecting remotely to the slave.